Police arrest man suspected of stabbing 11 in Albuquerque

 Sunday’s attacks began around 11:15 a.m., when officers responded to a crime scene downtown and found a man suffering a laceration to his hand.
 About an hour later, another call came in about the stabbing outside the smoke shop near the University of New Mexico a couple miles away.

-Police were called to two more stabbings along Central Avenue over the next two hours before another call came in at 2 p.m. about a man trying to stab customers outside a convenience store.
-Officers arrived to find two people with neck wounds.
+Police were called to two more stabbings along Central Avenue over the next two hours before another call came in at 2 p.m. about a man trying to stab people outside a convenience store.
+Arriving officers found two victims with neck wounds.

 Within the next 20 minutes, two more calls came in — and the final one involved a victim stabbed outside of a restaurant along another busy street less than a mile away.